-Respected for her innovation, integrity, and hard work, Corinna founded Wilson500 in 2014 to help clients achieve a range of goals, from launching public policy-driven initiatives to building long-term strategic relationships.
+Respected for her creativity, integrity, tact, and hard work, Corinna founded Wilson500 in 2014 to help clients achieve a range of goals, from launching public policy-driven initiatives to building long-term strategic relationships.

-Wilson500 is best at bringing diverse groups together to work as an effective team in tackling important and public goals, creating messaging campaigns around complicated issues, and weaving strategic relationships in and around state government.
+Wilson500 is best at bringing diverse groups together to work as an effective team in tackling important and public goals, creating messaging campaigns around complicated issues, and weaving strategic relationships in and around state government and other public policy-driven organizations.
 Corinna is known for creating win-win partnerships and in particular for projects incorporating charitable missions.

-Corinna is a licensed Pennsylvania attorney, a registered lobbyist in Pennsylvania, and a registered professional fundraising counsel.
-She has worked as a reporter and television host and has been a lawyer in private practice, in house counsel and state agency chief counsel.
-She has lobbied in Harrisburg since 2000 and has an extensive non-profit and for profit corporate background.
+Corinna is a licensed Pennsylvania attorney, a registered lobbyist in Pennsylvania, and a registered Pennsylvania professional fundraising counsel.
+She has worked as a reporter and television host and headed up the content division of a public affairs cable network.
+As a lawyer she has worked in private practice, as in house counsel and as a state agency chief counsel.
+She has lobbied in Harrisburg since 2000 and has developed expertise in nonprofits, compliance, and governance.